Introduction

 5. Explain HQL.

 An object-oriented query language is called Hibernate Query Language (HQL).
 HQL operates on persistent objects and properties, as opposed to SQL, which operates on tables and columns.
 HQL is the replacement for Java Persistence Query Language (JPQL).
-This implies that while all HQL searches are not JPQL queries, all JPQL inquiries are legitimate HQL queries.
+This implies that while all HQL searches are not JPQL queries, all JPQL queries are legitimate HQL queries.

-6. Define a Java thin client
+6. Define a Java thin client.

 A thin client is not heavy.
 Through a regular socket connection, a thin client connects to the cluster without joining the cluster structure.
 A thin client is not utilized for computation and does not save any data.
 All operations are carried out via the standard node.